-- □ a brother or sister who share the same parents; - □ a half brother or sister, where two children share one common parent; - \perp a stepbrother or stepsister, where two children are related by a parent's marriage or civil - → partnership; - □ adopted or fostered children or children living in the same household under the terms of a child arrangements or special guardianship order.
+- □ a brother or sister who share the same parents; - □ a half brother or sister, where two children share one common parent; - ☐ a stepbrother or stepsister, where two children are related by a parent's marriage or civil ☐ a stepbrother or stepsister, where two children are related by a parent's marriage or civil ☐ a stepbrother or stepsister. ☐ a stepbrother or stepsister. ☐ a stepbrother or stepsister. ☐ a step brother or step size and a step size - → partnership; - □ adopted or fostered children or children living in the same household under the terms of a child arrangements or special guardianship order.